imldresden/STRAIDE/Software/Clients/JS/readme.md

    dimY = data[1];
 });
 ```
 A custom callback function needs to be added to evaluate the sculpture's response.
-Take a look into the [Protocol](SCIClient/Protocol) (Kinetic Sculpture -> Client Application) to find the encoding of the response's data.
+Take a look into the [Protocol](/Hardware/protocol.md) to find the encoding of the response's data.

 ## Set Parameter
-To set a parameter of the Kinetic Sculpture, use
+To set a motor parameter of STRAIDE (see [Parameters](/Hardware/parameters.md)), use
 ```js
 sciclient.setParam(SCIParamType.SPEED, 1000);
 ```